neilgebhard/posterly/README.md

 # Reddit clone

 This repository holds the source code for a Reddit clone.
+The live demo is deployed on Heroku: https://neilsreddit.herokuapp.com/.

 ## Features